larashores/laraspipes/readme.md

 Right-clicking an Item Depositor will open up a menu where item "filters" can be selected.
 Items from the player's inventory can be "copied" into the Item Depositor slots to set the filters.
-If at least one filter is set, only items matching the filters can be added to the Item Depositor's chest.
+If at least one filter is set, only items matching the filters can be added to the Item Depositor's inventory.
 For example, only Cobblestone, Oak Planks, and Redstone blocks can be transferred through the below Item Depositor.
 If no filters are selected, all types of items can be transferred.